 Children will have the opportunity to:

-(a) express, communicate, clarify and develop ideas.
+(a) express, communicate and clarify ideas.

-(b) use a range of materials, tools and equipment.
+(b) use a range of materials.

 (c) choose the most appropriate materials for a task.

-(d) use materials, tools and equipment safely.
+(d) use equipment effectively and safely.

-(f) apply knowledge, skills and experiences in order to develop activities.
+(e) apply knowledge, skills and experiences in order to develop activities.

-(h) test, modify and adapt ideas.
+(f) test, modify and adapt ideas.

-(i) evaluate their own work and the products of others.
+(g) evaluate their own work and the products of others.

-(j) work independently and co-operatively.
+(h) work independently and co-operatively.